NegiRishab/Alarm-clock/README.md

 For each alarm give a delete button to delete the alarm When the user deletes an alarm make sure it “does not alerts the user”

+this is the link of my project i hope you enjoy it  https://negirishab.github.io/Alarm-clock/